Kyriosity/read-write/README+/pencraft/README+/tech_docu.md

 * First and foremost, the less docu covers essentials the better for all (unless the subject deserves its own wiki).
 * Begin with mindmaps but then apply methodologies to writing (structure, plan, and timeline).
-* **Last but not least**, if you write regularly, contribute to content management tools and templates to facilitate further work for you and others.
+* **Last but not least**, if you author regularly, contribute to content management tools and templates to facilitate further etudes for you and others.

 **Further**:\
 |- [Documentation tips](tips-tech_docu.md)